RedHatInsights/turnpike/docs/index.md

     x509['subject_dn'] == '/CN=test'

-Note that CRL and/or OCSP support should be configured in `NGINX_SSL_CONFIG` as needed.
+If using TLS terminated at Nginx, note that CRL and/or OCSP support should be configured in `NGINX_SSL_CONFIG` as needed.

 Customizing and Extending Turnpike
 ----------------------------------